RxLaboratory/Duik/src-docs/docs/guide/bones/autorig/index.md

 - ***1+2-layer IK*** creates a single-layer IK on the root, and a two-layer IK on the remaining two parts of the limb.
 Both are controlled with the same controller.
 This is the default way of rigging arthropod legs for example.
 - ***2+1-layer IK*** creates a two-layer IK on the first two parts of the limb, and a single-layer IK to control the last part.
 Both are controlled with the same controller.
 - ***FK*** creates an FK controller, which has automatic overlapping animation options.
-- ***Bézier IK*** is a kind of IK controlled by Bézier functions, similar to Bézier paths in After Effects; this is espacially useful for tails or spines for example, when you want to achieve a smooth curve.
+- ***Bézier IK*** is a kind of IK controlled by Bézier functions, similar to Bézier paths in After Effects; this is especially useful for tails or spines for example, when you want to achieve a smooth curve.
 - ***Bézier FK*** combines a Bézier IK with FK controls, to be able to animate the IK use the rotation properties of the controllers at each end.

 You can also set your preference for longer chains made of more than three bones, tails and hair strands.
 In this case, the choice is limited to: *FK*, *Bézier IK*, *Bézier FK*.